Addpixel/KirbyComments/README.md

 1. Submit via POST (`<form ... method="post">`)
 2. Submit as UTF-8 (`<form ... accept-charset="utf-8">`)
-3. Do no chose the `name` in the markup, but in the plugins options.
+3. Do no chose the `name` in the markup, but in the plugin’s options.
 This means that code such as `<input type="submit" name="my-preview-button">` should be replaced by `<input type="submit" name="<?= $comments->previewName() ?>">`.
 This way, the plugin knows what names to look for.
 If you want to customize the name, register the new name in your config.php, like `c::set('comments.form.preview', 'my-preview-button');`.
 All available options are listed in the Options table above.
 4. Hide the submit (not preview) button until the preview is valid. (`<?php if ($comments->validPreview()): ?><input type="submit" ...><?php endif ?>`)
 5. Do not show any form when a user has successfully submitted a comment.
 You can check for that state by looking at `$comments->userHasSubmitted()`.